Confirmed Lineups: Newcastle vs Man Utd

 Substitutes: Karl Darlow, Javier Manquillo, Isaac Hayden, Mikel Merino, Christian Atsu, Jacob Murphy, Joselu

 Rafa Benítez hands a debut to Slovakian goalkeeper Martin Dúbravka who joined on loan from Sparta Prague during the January transfer window.
-Neither Rob Elliot or Karl Darlow have been reliable this season.
+Neither Rob Elliot or Karl Darlow have been reliable between the sticks this season.

 Florian Lejeune returns in central defence to partner captain Jamaal Lascelles.
 Exciting Brazilian Kenedy makes his third successive start down the left wing after joining on loan from Chelsea last month.